 Contact an Ocala Theft Lawyer

-If theft charges are proven against you, expect to pay fines and to spend as much as 12 months in jail.
+If theft charges are proven against you, expect to pay fines and spend as much as 12 months in jail.
 If this situation happens to you, get in touch with the with us at Smith & Eulo.
-Our criminal defense lawyers have over 20 years of experience successfully handling criminal cases across Florida, including Ocala, they’ll advise you on the best course of action for your specific situation.
+Our criminal defense lawyers have over 100 years of experience successfully handling criminal cases across Florida, including Ocala, they’ll advise you on the best course of action for your specific situation.